-- Select the right plant for the right place.
+- Use the right plant in the right place.
 The best low-maintenance plant is one that needs little pruning.

-- In most situations, consider natives first, then drought-resistant non-natives.
-We avoid the use of invasive plants.
+- In most situations, natives are considered first, then drought-resistant non-natives and pollinator-attractors.
+I avoid the use of invasive plants.

-- Reduce turf grass to areas intended for children’s play, or outdoor games, to set off landscaping beds or as pathways to more natural areas.
-Grass tends to be the most water, chemical and labor-intensive part of the home landscape.
+- Consider reducing turf grass to areas that are intended specifically for children’s play, outdoor games, to set off landscaping beds, or as pathways to more natural areas.
+Grass tends to be the most water, chemical, and labor intensive part of the home landscape.

-- Continual improvement of soil is essential, for it is what sustains the Earth.
-We believe compost is good.
+- I encourage the continual improvement of soil, for it is what sustains the Earth.
+Compost is good.
 Mulch is necessary.